 Medical Physics Residency Training Program

 Residency training in medical physics at the University of North Carolina School of Medicine has begun!
-In 2010 we accepted our first student and plan to accept one student per year thereafter.
+In 2010 we accepted our first student and plan to accept two student per year starting in 2014.

 Residency Program Applicants: